If you got a tax refund this year, you may be tempted to spend it on something fun. And, there’s certainly nothing wrong with that.

-Unloading Your High-Interest Debt
+1. Unloading Your High-Interest Debt

-Saving for College
+3. Saving for Your Kid’s College Education

 Additionally some states and 529 savings plans enable you to deduct your contributions from your state income taxes, so these contributions could save you tax dollars in the future.